The Benefits of Flexible Working for Businesses

 We’ve talked previously about how slow internet speeds are costing UK businesses thousands every year in lost productivity.
 However, even if you already have access to a superfast broadband connection and your employees are given the tools needed to complete tasks effectively, there are other ways you can boost productivity even further.
 If your team is firing on all cylinders, they’ll produce the best work of their lives.
 Whether they’re more creative, thinking quicker or just more driven, they’ll be pushing your company further than ever before.

 But how do you boost productivity?
 It doesn’t mean removing all mobile phones or getting rid of the Ping-Pong table.
 Quite the opposite in fact.
 By being more flexible, you’ll actually get more out of your employees.
 In fact, according to a 2013 study by Stanford University, if you let your employees work from home, they could be up to 19% more productive.
 That’s why one of our clients introduced “Work at home Wednesdays,” to give the team a day without getting up at the crack of dawn or surviving the hour-long commute on the overcrowded bus.

-By enabling flexible working, your employees will be able to organise their working lives to compliment their schedules.
+By enabling flexible working, your employees will be able to organise their working lives to complement their schedules.
 So whether they need to take a quick break from their work to pick their kids up from school or run an errand, they’ll be able to do so without taking time off.
 By letting employees manage their work and life balance, they’re likely to be more focussed when they sit down to do work.
-Also, something important to note: since 2014, government rules around flexible working state that employees now have the right to request flexible working hours.
+Also, something important to note: since 2014, government rules around the flexible working state that employees now have the right to request flexible working hours.
 Employers must also handle these requests in a ‘reasonable manner’, evaluating the possibility of using technology to facilitate employees’ needs.